EricZinda/Perplexity/backlog.md

+- The soup is tomato --> soup is not tomato

+-> I want a green dish and a tomato dish --> never stops?
 - show me the menu -> crashes
 - steak/chicken is a menu item --> very slow now
 - which vegetarian/chicken menu items do you have? --> I don't know which you mean